tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 = Does FIFU save the images in the media library? =

-* No. Only the Premium version is capable of doing this, but it is optional.
+* No. Only the PRO version is capable of doing this, but it is optional.
 The plugin was designed to work with external images.

 = Is any action necessary before removing FIFU?